Falafel with Lima Bean Salad

 - Neutral oil, like grapeseed or corn, for frying

-*I was feeling ambitious and toasted the cumin and coriander seeds before grinding them.
+*I like to toast the cumin and coriander seeds before grinding them.
 Just a thought if you feel like taking the extra step.

 - chopped tomatoes, cucumbers or lettuce (optional, especially if you’re serving a salad on the side)

-- spicy dipping sauce (recipe below) or Sriracha
+- spicy dipping sauce (recipe above) or Sriracha

 - Drain beans well (reserve soaking water) and transfer to a food processor.
 Add remaining ingredients except oil; pulse until minced but not puréed, scraping sides of bowl down; add soaking water if necessary to allow machine to do its work, but no more than 1 or 2 tablespoons.
-(Note: I did add the 2 tablespoons of soaking water, but I might not have needed to had I been more patient.
-Try to be patient and scrape down the sides of the machine several times before adding the liquid.
+(Note: Try to be patient and scrape down the sides of the machine several times before adding the liquid.
 You might not need it.)
 Keep pulsing until mixture comes together.
 Taste, adding salt, pepper, cayenne or lemon juice to taste.
-(Note: I didn’t adjust the seasoning at all.)

 - Scoop heaping tablespoons of batter and shape into balls or small patties.
 Fry in batches, without crowding, until nicely browned, turning as necessary; total cooking time will be less than 5 minutes.
 Serve hot or at room temperature.
 (Note: As Bittman notes in the video, the whole process will take less than 10 minutes — that means frying all of the falafel takes less than 10 minutes.
-I found that each individual ball cooked in about 1 minute total, and I felt comfortable cooking no more than five at a time.)
+I find that each individual ball cooks in about 1 minute total, and I cook no more than five balls at a time.)

 - 1 cup dried lima beans or any dried bean you like — you need about 2 cups cooked beans